UCANR-IGIS/morrill-map/readme.md

   - For various reasons related mostly to the paper records and very old surveying techniques, a small number of patents are not on the map.
   - This map should be taken as a preliminary

+# Discussion

+Mapping the lands given away under the Morrill Act paints of picture of the foundation of the land grant system in the US, but it also reveals a number of other things.
+Since the vast majority of land allocated under the act was sold for cash, the distribution reveals where land was both accessible as well as valued for its agricultural potenial.
+The timing of land grants reveals a number of historical processes, including waves of settler migration, the progress of government surveyors, political events which shaped when land scrip came on the market, the ebbs and flows of the land market, and efforts to put the brakes on the biggest land speculators.
+When seen in the broader arc of time, the map also reveals one piece of the chain by which land and resources used and managed by Native Americans for centuries was taken by force and repurposed for the private and collective benefit of Euro-Americans.